AIwithSwift/AIwithSwift.github.io/_posts/2018-08-27-machine-learning-without.md

 Classification is the application most commonly associated with machine learning in the eyes of the broader public, particularly in the case of one of the most widely-used methods: neural networks.
 Many of those around us who are aware of technological trends but not particularly technical themselves even believe that neural networks are how all machine learning works, that this is the only method you can use.
 It's not.
 This one just has a catch name that people can use cool brain pictures with and claim that "no-one knows how it works" because it's the hardest to expose the internal processes of.

 There are many others, many of which are simple enough to demonstrate on paper.
-They are used to drive many systems, such as recognisers made to interpret voice input, or label images or video content; recommendation systems present in online stores, social media, streaming platforms and more; **FINISH**
+They are used to drive many systems, such as recognisers made to interpret voice input, or label images or video content; recommendation systems present in online stores, social media, streaming platforms and more; as well as a number of decision-making components that make large and complex systems work smarter.
+So many clever and varied applications, the list could go on forever--basically think of everything that could benefit from responding dynamically based on experience.

 Let's look at a handful and compare.